aza9908/FTC_autojudge/README.md

 Real-time computer vision scoring system for the **FIRST Tech Challenge 2025-2026 DECODE™ presented by RTX** season.

-Built for the **Nomadic Dragons** FTC team — used at the FTC World Championship in Houston, TX (April–May 2026).
+Built for the **Nomadic Dragons** FTC team — will be used at the FTC World Championship in Houston, TX (April–May 2026).

 ## What It Does